Advice for businesses reopening

 Disposal of beer and cider from public houses, clubs, restaurants and other similar establishments

-The Prime Minister announced on Tuesday 23 June that pubs will be allowed to reopen on 4 July.
-The coronavirus outbreak has resulted in public houses, clubs, restaurants and similar establishments needing to dispose of the contents of kegs or casks.
-Normally these would be returned to source, but our understanding is that this may not possible at the present time.
+The coronavirus outbreak resulted in public houses, clubs, restaurants and similar establishments needing to dispose of the waste contents of kegs or casks.

-Please do not discharge into our sewer until you have received a response from the Scientific team, as you could be making an illegal discharge if you do so.
+We ask that you do not discharge into our sewer as you could be making an illegal discharge if you do so.

 Why is it important to manage water systems if my business is closed?